spatialos/UnrealGDK/SpatialGDK/Documentation/content/workers/offloading-concept.md

 In Unreal’s native single-server architecture, the server runs many of the major game systems such as physics simulation, AI decision-making, and navigation.
 It also processes and validates input from game clients.
 Using the GDK allows you to execute latency-tolerant systems on a separate server-worker instance.

-You can think of _offloading_ as splitting up computationally heavy systems to run on separate server-worker instances.
+You can think of _offloading_ as splitting up computation-heavy systems to run on separate server-worker instances.
 As a result, some CPU-intensive game systems that cannot easily use multithreading with the Unreal’s native architecture are no longer limited by the processing power of a single server.
 In addition, not all input from game clients needs to be processed by the same server-worker instance.

 <%(Lightbox image="{{assetRoot}}assets/offloading-diagram.png")%>
 _Offloading: Offloaded Unreal server-worker instance has authority only over **Red Actors** and the **Main Unreal server-worker instance** that runs major game systems has authority over all Actors except the Red Actors._